Español

 So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of esophageal cancer progressing or coming back.
 This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.

-Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what sellers are allowed to claim they can do.
+Dietary supplements are not regulated like medicines in the United States.
+They do not have to be proven effective (or even safe) before being sold, although there are limits on what sellers are allowed to claim they can do.
 If you’re thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.

-If the cancer does return at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, and your health.
-Surgery, radiation therapy, chemotherapy, targeted therapy, immunotherapy, or some combination of these might be options.
+Endoscopic treatments, surgery, radiation therapy, chemotherapy, targeted therapy, immunotherapy, or some combination of these might be options.
 Other types of treatment might also be used to help relieve any symptoms from the cancer.
-For more information on how recurrent cancer is treated, see Treating Esophageal Cancer by Stage.

 For more general information on recurrence, you may also want to see Understanding Recurrence.